dogukanincee/code4life/README.md

 * Each sample data file has a rank: 1, 2 or 3.
 The higher the rank, the more health points you will get from the medicine - but more molecules will be needed to produce the medicine.
 * A molecule can be one of five types: A, B, C, D or E.

+The following produce is about the contest from the Wood 2 to Wood 1 league.

 ## 2) Procedure

 To begin with the contest, we will need an ArrayBuffer library to import our project to create ArrayBuffers which wil hold our lists of robots and samples.